 The first advantage, although many people do not know it, is that a quartz watch has greater precision than an automatic watch.
 As we have been told, it is based on the resonance frequency of a quartz crystal, which is always the same, and a small electronic.

 Another of its advantages is that in a quartz watch when we see that its operation begins to deteriorate, it is as easy as changing the battery for a new one.
 The cost of a battery change is very cheap compared to a revision of the caliber of an automatic watch.

 Speaking of the economic part, a quartz watch is an affordable watch for anyone.
 Its price is 10-100 times lower than a mechanical one with similar features.

 Maintenance is also cheaper since specialized watchmakers are required for automatics.
 In addition, they should spend more time reviewing an automatic.

 Another advantage is that a quartz watch does not stop when you stop using it.
 It stops when the battery runs out and that can last between 3 and 5 years depending on the model.
 On the

 other hand, an automatic watch will stop working after several days of not wearing it.
 Unless it is stored in a special cabinet or box that is periodically balanced.
 In the case of manual winding, they will also stop after a few days if they are not wound.

-As another advantage, indicate that quartz watches, and especially digital ones, allow you to add an unlimited number of functions.
+Another advantage, indicate that quartz watches, and especially digital ones, allow you to add an unlimited number of functions.
 Functions such as stopwatch, alarms, countdown, tide status, since it allows the incorporation of electronics, processors, and also sensors.

 Another advantage of quartz crystal watches is that they are much more resistant to shocks or magnetism.
 Although the movements or calibers of automatic watches have greatly improved in robustness and protection against magnetic fields, they are relatively sensitive.